Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities: Methods

 \subsection{Evaluation Metrics}

-In this study, the primary evaluation metric is Accuracy (Acc.), calculated as the ratio of correct predictions to total predictions.
-Additionally, the Importance Factor (IF) is introduced, calculated using Gaussian Attention weights (GA) from the attention module.
-IF is $\frac{\text{GA}_{ij} - \min(\text{GA})}{\max(\text{GA}) - \min(\text{GA})}$ with $\text{IF} \in [0, 1]$, indicating the relative importance of features in the model's decision process.
+In this study, the primary evaluation metric is Accuracy (Acc.), calculated as the percentage of correct predictions to total predictions.
+Additionally, the Importance Factor (IF) is introduced, calculated using Density Attention weights (DA) from the attention module.
+IF is $\frac{\text{DA}_{ij} - \min(\text{DA})}{\max(\text{DA}) - \min(\text{DA})}$ with $\text{IF} \in [0, 1]$, indicating the relative importance of features in the model's decision process.
 Higher IF values indicate more significant features and vice versa.
-IF-based heatmaps are created by taking the arithmetic average of the generated Gaussian Attention maps during validation and then applying the $\text{IF}$ formula.
+IF-based heatmaps are created by taking the arithmetic average of the generated Density Attention maps during validation and then applying the $\text{IF}$ formula.
 They visually depict feature importance.
+Unlike traditional self-attention, where attention might skew towards a few dominant features, DAAM's Gaussian-based attention provides a more balanced spread.
+This helps in capturing a broader range of features, reducing the bias towards overly frequent features and focusing more on features that contribute meaningfully to the task.
+All experiments have been carried out on two A100 80GB NVIDIA Graphical Processing Units (GPUs).